RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 6. This may seem a bit cumbersome, but you will get used to it.
 Promise.

 # Git workflows
-1. There are many different workflows for git which describes how to work with git
+1. There are many different workflows for git which describes how to work with git.
-2. Some of these workflows are more complicated and all have their own challenges
+2. Some of these workflows are more complicated and all have their own challenges.
-3. Keeping things simple is good
+3. Keeping things simple is good.
-4. You can always adapt things afterwards to fit your challenges better
+4. You can always adapt things afterwards to fit your challenges better.

 # The GitHub workflow
-1. Does not require GitHub, the workflow model is just called that
+1. Does not require GitHub, the workflow model is just called that.
-2. A very simple workflow
+2. A very simple workflow.
-3. Master branch is always possible to release
+3. Master branch is always possible to release.
-4. Branches are where you develop and test new features and bugfixes
+4. Branches are where you develop and test new features and bugfixes.
 5. Yes, I wrote test.
 If you do not test your Ansible code you cannot keep the master branch releasable and this all fails.

  ![GitHub workflow branches](../../content/images/git-branches.png)